Creditor Harassment

 On the federal level, which means the law applies to all creditors and consumers in the United States, the Fair Debt Collection Practices Act (FDCPA) of 2010, legislated after the Great Recession that began roughly in 2008, singles out “the use of abusive, deceptive, and unfair debt collection practices by many debt collectors,” finding existing laws “inadequate” to deal with these practices that can lead to “personal bankruptcies, to marital instability, to the loss of jobs, and to invasions of individual privacy.”

-Accordingly, the FDCPA established new guidelines and standards that debt collectors must follow.
-A debt collector’s bottom line is that they cannot
+Accordingly, the FDCPA established new guidelines and standards that debt collectors must follow:

-• contact you before 8 a.m. or after 9 p.m., unless you agree to it;
+• Time and place limits: They cannot contact you before 8 a.m. or after 9 p.m., unless you agree to it, and they cannot contact you at work if you tell them you are not allowed to get calls there.

-• call you more than seven times within a seven-day period or within seven days after talking with you by phone about a particular debt; or,
+• Limits on call frequency: They cannot call you more than seven times within a seven-day period or within seven days after talking with you by phone about a particular debt.

-Though debt collectors are initially allowed to contact you via phone, private message on social media, and by mail, text messages, and email unless you object, they must provide “validation information” to do so within five days of the first contact.
+Though debt collectors are initially allowed to contact you via phone, private message on social media, and by mail, text messages, and email unless you object, they must provide “validation information” within five days of the first contact.

-This validation information must include their name and mailing address, the name of the creditor to whom you owe money, how much money you owe including interest, fees, payments, and credits, your rights if you don’t consider it your debt, and what to do if you don’t believe it is your debt.
+This validation information must include their name and mailing address, the name of the creditor to whom you owe money, how much money you owe including interest, fees, payments, and credits, your rights if you do not consider it your debt, and what to do if you do not believe it is your debt.

-You can send a letter to the bill collector or creditor to ask them to stop contacting you, which they must abide by unless it wants to inform you that it is planning a specific action such as a lawsuit.
+You can send a letter to the bill collector or creditor to ask them to stop contacting you, which they must abide by unless they want to inform you that they are planning a specific action such as a lawsuit.

 Mississippi law also places limits on debt collection efforts.
 First, it sets the standard that they must go to court to receive a judgment against you, and that the statute of limitations to do so is generally three years, which rises to six if there is a contract involved for the sale of goods under the Uniform Commercial Code (UCC).
 The FDCPA still remains the law of the land in how creditors and collectors can contact you.
 Will Bankruptcy Stop Creditor Harassment?